UPDATED NOVEMBER 2025

 1. Embrace AI as a tool:

 Chances are you’re already using AI.
 If you use predictive text in search, you’re using AI.
-If you have the grammar/spelling checker on in your document, or use Grammerly or Prowriting Aid, you’re using AI.
+If you have the grammar/spelling checker on in your document, or use Autocrit or Prowriting Aid, you’re using AI.
 If you dictate your writing, you’re using AI.

 2. Leverage AI for writing and marketing research: